-- 480 ml almond milk
+- 480 ml (2 cups) Almond milk

-- 80 g chia seeds
+- 80 g (0.5 cups) Chia seeds

-- 1 tsp vanilla extract
+- 1 teaspoon Vanilla extract

 - Mix all the ingredients together in a bowl and put in the fridge for at least 5 hours (overnight is better).

-- Pour the mixture in to a blender and blend until smooth.
+- Pour the mixture into a blender and blend until smooth.
 You can skip this step if you like, but I like the smoother pudding.